-The gap between analytics and impact can be filled with business acumen and empowerment.
+The Future of the Analyst, Part 1: The gap between analytics and impact can be filled with business acumen and empowerment.
 João Sousa talks about his journey as an analytics practitioner to McKinsey and into diagnostic analytics at a vendor.
 Knowing the why, understanding the root cause, is the key to driving more business value with data.
 The root cause and how to change something is the real way to create business impact.

 In der dreiteiligen Serie, “Die Zukunft des Analysten” wird untersucht, wie sich diese wichtige Rolle weiterentwickeln wird.
 Wie sieht die Zukunft der sichtbarsten Rolle in der Analytik aus, die für die Bereitstellung von Erkenntnissen verantwortlich ist?
 Was ist die Zukunft des Analysten?